MetalWorkerTools/DC300_RPM_Display/README.md

 The sketch needs a library for the TM1637 display that you can download here [TM1637 library](https://github.com/avishorp/TM1637.git)

-A link to more information [Site 1](https://www.homemodelenginemachinist.com/threads/arduino-rpm-application-for-sieg-lathes-and-mills.30694/)
+A link for more information [Site 1](https://www.homemodelenginemachinist.com/threads/arduino-rpm-application-for-sieg-lathes-and-mills.30694/)